kamila2201/currency-converter-react/README.md

 # Currency converter

 ## Description
 I am pleased to present my website which I created as a homework during frontent development online course - [YouCode](https://youcode.pl/).
 You can use my application if you want to check how much money you will receive by exchanging a certain amount in zlotys for one of the four currencies I propose.
+Using the website, you can additionally check the current date and time.

 This project was bootstrapped with Create React App.
 ## Check it out!